Rådhusstræde 1: Joachim Israel Behrend

 In 1804, Heinrich sold the property to the wealthy Jewish businessman Joachim Israel Behrend (1762–1821).
-Back in 1801, Berend had resided with his family at No. 242 in St. Ann's East Quarter now Store Kongensgade 60 and Dronningens Tværgade 12).
-He was mainly trading in colonial goods from the Danish West Indies and timber but was also active on the property market.
-He was already the owner of several properties but made the first floor apartment in Rådhusstræde his new home.
+In 1801, Berend had resided with his family at No. 242 in St. Ann's East Quarter (now Store Kongensgade 60 and Dronningens Tværgade 12).
+He was mainly trading in colonial goods from the Danish West Indies and timber, but was also active in the property market.
+He was already the owner of several properties, but made the first-floor apartment in Rådhusstræde his new home.

 The property was listed as No. 46 in the new cadastre of 1806.
-In 1905, he had also acquired a property in Amaliegade. in 1806, he purchased the entertainment venue Allenberg in Frederiksberg (sold in 1816).
+In 1905, Behrend had also acquired a property in Amaliegade. in 1806, he purchased the entertainment venue Allenberg in Frederiksberg (sold in 1816).
 His personal wealth was estimated in 1807 at more than 1 million rigsdaler, making him among the 90 wealthiest persons in the country.
 On 3 March 1810, he was appointed as royal agent.
 In 1814, he sold the property at the corner of Rådhusstræde and Brolæggerstræde.